-A spokesperson told iTnews the platform would not only “simplify and automate both inbound and outbound payments”, but also give the department improve flexibility including to deliver same day payments.
+A spokesperson told iTnews the platform would not only “simplify and automate both inbound and outbound payments”, but give the department improved flexibility including to deliver same day payments.

 “It is intended to deliver a more streamlined, responsive and reactive payment system and improve the customer experience,” the spokesperson said.